 \section{Related Work}

 \textbf{Generalizable person re-identification:} Domain generalizable person re-identification (DG Re-ID) aims to learn a robust model for obtaining good performance on an unseen target domain without additional updates.
 In recent years, DG Re-ID has attracted a rapidly growing interest owing to its practical applications.
 Existing methods are categorized into two groups depending on the configuration of source datasets.
 One is to learn a robust model from a single dataset~\cite{zhou2019learning, jin2020style, liao2019interpretable, sovrasov2020building} and the other is to utilize multiple large-scale datasets~\cite{song2019generalizable, tamura2019augmented, jia2019frustratingly}.
-Our method belongs to the latter category, which is more useful for real-world applications in that anyone can easily access multiple public Re-ID datasets.
 In the context of DG Re-ID based on multiple source datasets, Song \etal~\cite{song2019generalizable} constructed the large-scale domain generalization Re-ID benchmark to validate the generalization capability of DG models.
 They also designed Domain-Invariant Mapping Network (DIMN) to learn a mapping between a person image and its ID classifier.
 However, the additional mapping network slows the inference speed.
 Tamura \etal~\cite{tamura2019augmented} suggested a simple selection strategy for data augmentation.
 While this method is relatively lightweight and easily applicable to other models, it lacks consistency in maintaining generalization capabilities across various unseen styles.
 For another instance, Jia \etal~\cite{jia2019frustratingly} inserted instance normalization (IN)~\cite{ulyanov2016instance} into each bottleneck in shallow layers to eliminate useless style information, but IN brings about the loss of discriminative information unavoidably.
 Unlike these methods, we propose an effective framework to generalize a DG model via the simulation of poorly generalized scenarios without an additional test module and data augmentation.